pylayers/pylayers/_sources/manual/slab.txt

 .. image:: slab_files/slab_fig_02.png

-This example is in describe in page 90 of the thesis "Simulation du canal de propagation indoor " par Cyril Humbert
+This example is described in page 90 of the thesis "Simulation du canal de propagation indoor " par Cyril Humbert

 In[42]: